lilo-onwuzu/BandsAndVenues/readme.md

 			Run "CREATE DATABASE band_tracker_test WITH TEMPLATE band_tracker;" In Terminal:
 			Run "psql band_tracker < band_tracker.sql"
+			Run "psql band_tracker_test < band_tracker_test.sql"
+			Install Gradle (a build & test automation program that will manage all our dependencies) Build app using 'gradle run' command
 		Open localhost:4567 in any browser to use the web application

 	2. Visit app with database running on remote heroku server: https://bands-and-venues.herokuapp.com/